ymich9963/mdnotes.nvim/README.md

 - Generate and insert at the cursor a Table Of Contents (ToC) for the current Markdown buffer with `:Mdn toc generate`.
 Can also customise the depth of the ToC.
 - Implements an outliner mode by doing `:Mdn outliner_toggle`.
 Make sure to exit afterwards by re-toggling.
 - Insert a journal entry automatically by doing `:Mdn journal insert_entry`.
+- Tips for repeating last command, find/replace words, finding tags, and finding files, can be found in [TIPS.md](TIPS.md).
 - Opt-out use of existing Markdown LSP functions.
 - Supports Windows eccentricities.